 Research brief contributed by Julie Szendrey

-This study is one of the first to investigate the relationships between perceived economic mobility (Yong & Wong, 2014) of young adults and their financial management behaviors, specifically cash management, credit management, and savings and investment (Dew & Xiao, 2011).
+This study is one of the first to investigate the relationships between perceived economic mobility (Yoon & Wong, 2014) of young adults and their financial management behaviors, specifically cash management, credit management, and savings and investment (Dew & Xiao, 2011).
 Unlike many past studies that only sample traditional college students at select schools who are typically under age 24, this study fully encompassed a nationally representative sample of 1,245 young adults from age 18 up to 34.

 Findings showed that young adults with the belief that upward economic mobility is a possibility in life are more motivated to practice better financial management behaviors – specifically cash management and savings and investment behaviors.

 Young adults with higher income indicated better cash, credit, and savings and investment behaviors.
 Interestingly, those of average income indicated better credit management practices with increased perception of economic mobility, while those of lower income indicated decreased credit management practices with increased perception of economic mobility.